 Harry adores truffles.
 I, on the other hand, don’t see what all the fuss is about.
 However, in the spirit that you should try everything at least once, our goal is to guide you so you can decide for yourself!
 As dedicated foodies, we set out to try to experience this delicacy in the best budget-savvy way that we could.

 Motovun often serves as a base for exploring the surrounding truffle region and was my favorite city on our tour of Istria.
-The Italian influenced, the Croatian hill town is so dreamy that Google Co-Founder & billionaire Larry Page celebrated here on his sister’s wedding day.
+With the Italian influence, the Croatian hill town is so dreamy that Google Co-Founder & billionaire Larry Page celebrated here on his sister’s wedding day.

-With our 8 USD per day rental car, we drove to a nearby hill town called Paladini to reach Karlić Tartufi, a third-generation family-run truffle hunting business, and shop.
-We decided to stop by because our Airbnb host gave us a brochure advertising their free truffle tasting.
+With our USD 8 per day rental car, we drove to a nearby hill town called Paladini to reach Karlić Tartufi, a third-generation family-run truffle hunting business, and shop.
+We decided to stop by because our apartment host gave us a brochure advertising their free truffle tasting.

 Upon our arrival, we were warmly greeted by Ivan who is the grandson of the founder.
 Along with his three dogs, he takes guests out truffle hunting in the Motovun forest.
 Although truffle hunting sounds like something we’d love to do, it is a costly activity.

 Unfortunately, we weren’t in town long enough to make a reservation and then have the time to participate.
-If we were to go, we’d go with Ivan.
-His tours get rave reviews and he is passionate about his trade.
+Truffle hunting tours get rave reviews from guests and are generally a highlight of a trip to Motovun.

 During our visit, Ivan kindly gave us a behind-the-scenes look at the truffle business.
 He told us about the history of truffle hunting and showed us the truffles he had found on his tour that day.